How do I comment on planning applications?

 What details should you include in your representation?

 When making a representation either to support, make comment or object to a planning application it is important to clearly identify the planning application you are referring to.
+It is really important that you include the application number and the site address to enable us to locate the application.

 The following matters are considered material planning considerations and may be relevant: